Prodeko/ilmo/@app/config/README.md

 - `fromEmail` - the email address to send emails from.
 - `projectName` - sourced from `package.json`; the name of your project!
-- `companyName` - for copyright ownership.
+- `orgName` - for copyright ownership.
-- `emailLegalText` - legal text to put at the bottom of emails.
-Since all emails in this project is transactional, an `unsubscribe` link is not needed, but you should definitely consider how you intend to handle complaints
+- `emailFooterText` - footer text to put at the bottom of emails.
+Since all emails in this project are transactional, an `unsubscribe` link is not needed

 ## Environmental variables